Healthy Homes Assessment Karori

 Karori Moisture Ingress & Drainage

-Protecting your rental property from water damage isn’t only about the inside of the building; you have to make sure there is somewhere for rain, surface and underground water to flow, and also stop it from getting into the building.
-When it comes to moisture and damp it is frequently what you don’t see that could become a major issue, causing the property to suffer and affecting your tenant’s well-being.
+The security of your rental home from water damage isn’t only about the inside it’s also about the outside.
+You must ensure there is somewhere for surface and underground water to flow, and prevent it from getting into the building.
+When it comes to moisture and damp it is often the concerns you don’t notice that could become a major issue and cause damage to your investment as well as harming your tenant’s well-being.

-Properties that are rented must be equipped with effective drainage for the removal of floodwaters, surface water and groundwater, with an appropriate outfall or runoff.
-Making sure the water has a place to go, and it doesn’t get sucked into structures is a crucial aspect of making sure your property is dry.
+Rental properties must be equipped with effective drainage for the removal of floodwaters, surface water and groundwater, with the proper outfall or runoff.
+Making sure that the water has a proper place to go, and it doesn’t sit beneath structures is an crucial aspect of making sure your property is dry.

-Alongside an irrigation system to stop moisture from entering, if your property has an enclosed space between your floor and the soil, a ground-water barrier must be put in place when it is reasonably practicable to install it.
+Alongside an irrigation system to stop water ingress, if the property has an enclosed space between your flooring and surface, a ground moisture barrier must be installed if it is reasonably practicable to do so.

-A ground moisture barrier is typically made of polythene and is laid on top of the ground to stop any moisture in the ground from rising into the property.
-It also helps in preventing water damage to the floor insulation.
+Ground moisture barriers are usually a sheet of polythene that is placed over the ground, to block any moisture present in the ground from accumulating into the structure.
+It also helps in preventing any damage to your underfloor insulation.

 moisture ingress and drainage inspection